IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 1. Blood Pressure Medications Reduce Strain on Blood Vessels

 Many people with IgA nephropathy have high blood pressure because their kidneys can’t filter out extra fluid from the bloodstream.
-This increases the amount of blood in your body, putting more force and pressure on your blood vessels.
+This increases the amount of blood in your body, putting more force and pressure on the walls of your blood vessels.
 High blood pressure also puts extra strain on the delicate blood vessels in your kidneys, causing more damage.

 Your doctor may also prescribe you a beta-blocker, which works by lowering your heart rate and your heart’s pumping force.
 Calcium channel blockers prevent your blood vessels from using calcium, which normally makes them narrow.
 Blocking calcium opens your blood vessels and lowers your blood pressure.